DaveParkinglot/selerim_wiki/content/index.md

 Github repo:
 https://github.com/DaveParkinglot/selerim_wiki

-# 🕰️ Timeline of Selerim

-## 📜 Untold Ages Ago
-- **The Sundering of Elves**: Corellon and Lolth separate, dividing the elvish pantheon into the Seldarine and the Dark Seldarine.
-This rift gives rise to the elves and the drow.

-## 🪐 8,000 B.T.
-- A dead planet is settled by Astral Drow led by [Selvetarm](https://5e.tools/deities.html#selvetarm_drow_mtf), who secretly plans to overthrow the [Seldarine](https://5e.tools/tables.html#elf%20deities%20(the%20seldarine)_mtf).

-## 🔮 7,500 B.T.
-- [Kirith Sotheril](https://5e.tools/deities.html#kirith%20sotheril_elven_mtf) divines Selvetarm's intent.
-The Seldarine begin a galaxy-spanning search.

-## ⚔️ 6,000 B.T.
-- War breaks out between Selvetarm's drow legions and the Seldarine across the planet now called Selerim.

-## 🌍 5,000 B.T.
-- The Seldarine triumph.
-Selvetarm is banished to the Abyss.
-The world is restored and gifted to his former slaves—diverse peoples from many worlds.

-## 🔗 3,000 B.T.
-- [[Tharizdun]] is chained and sundered by an unlikely alliance of gods.

-## 🐉 2,300 B.T.
-- The first dragons are summoned to Selerim by elves and worshipped as gods.

-## ⚔️ 2,000 B.T.
-- The bronze dragon **Timphiliax** is slain by Barbanus the Slayer.
-His poison transforms the Verdant Dragonfields into The Forsaken Expanse.
-This ignites the **Generations’ War** between humans and elves.

-## 🕊️ 1,200 B.T.
-- The long war between humans and elves ends after both societies collapse.

-## 🌊 1,000 B.T.
-- The Darkwells of the Frostbore Peaks erupt, flooding central Selerim for 250 years and isolating many regions.

-## 👑 300 B.T.
-- Dwarf holdings are unified under **[[Geblorgurin the Grand]]**.

-## 🏴‍☠️ 250 B.T.
-- The city of **Scrimshaw** is founded by the Seven Pirate Kings.

-## 🛡️ 20 B.T.
-- Geblorgurin allies with elves and gnomes of the Tanglewood Peninsula to repel an invasion by the Vlorn Dynasty (drow from the Underdark).

-## 🏰 0 B.T. – Founding of Tiialia
-- The Kingdom of **Tiialia** is founded by **Geblorgurin the Grand** and his human allies.

-## ⚰️ Year 2
-- Geblorgurin dies at 402, passing to **Moradin’s Forge**.

-## 🪦 Year 131
-- [[Galgitch, The Afterking|Galgitch]] founds **Mournholde**, atop a ruined necropolis.

-## 🌳 Year 144
-- The elvish town of **Mitlin** is founded.

-## 🐍 Year 150
-- The **Serpent Wars** begin due to Tiialian expansion into Yuan-Ti lands in **[[Corrodreth, The Salted City]]**.

-## 🔚 Year 161
-- Corrodreth is destroyed, ending the Serpent Wars.

-## 👑 Year 264
-- **Nino Esposito** is crowned King of Tiialia.
+# 🕰️ Timeline of Selerim and Tiialia

+## Untold Ages Ago

+**Untold Ages Ago**

+The unity of the elvish peoples is ended.
+[Corellon](https://5e.tools/deities.html#corellon%20larethian_elven_mtf) and [Lolth](https://5e.tools/deities.html#lolth_drow_mtf) separate, as do their respective deific followers, [The Seldarine](https://5e.tools/tables.html#elf%20deities%20(the%20seldarine)_mtf) and [The Dark Seldarine](https://5e.tools/tables.html#drow%20deities%20(the%20dark%20seldarine)_mtf).
+In time, this societal fracture gives rise to the elves and the drow.

+---

+## 8,000 B.T.

+**8,000 Years Before the Founding of Tiialia (B.T.)**

+The lifeless husk of a planet on the far rim of the galaxy is settled by a group of Astral Drow led by [Selvetarm](https://5e.tools/deities.html#selvetarm_drow_mtf), Champion of Lolth.
+In secret, Selvetarm plans to spend 3 millennia raising an army to invade other worlds and ultimately overthrow [The Seldarine](https://5e.tools/tables.html#elf%20deities%20(the%20seldarine)_mtf), the Elvish pantheon of deities.

+---

+## 7,500 B.T.

+**7,500 B.T.**

+The ever-vigilant [Kirith Sotheril](https://5e.tools/deities.html#kirith%20sotheril_elven_mtf) divines the intent of Selvetarm's long absence, and The Seldarine begin a galaxy spanning search for him and his growing armies.

+---

+## 6,000 B.T.

+**6,000 B.T.**

+The Seldarine locate Selvetarm and the vastness of his drow legions.
+War rages across the surface of the planet, now known as Selerim.

+---

+## 5,000 B.T.

+**5,000 B.T.**

+Triumphant at last, The Seldarine banish Selvetarm to The Abyss, while his surviving followers flee beyond sight, into the depths of the world.

+Before departing, the elf gods restore the war-scarred world and bequeath it to Selvetarm's former slaves—a diverse multitude, stolen from countless worlds.

+This gift, recompense for their brutal captivity at the hands of The Seldarine’s fallen kin, marks the dawn of a new age in Selerim's history.

+---

+## 3,000 B.T.

+**3,000 B.T.**

+The dark god [[Tharizdun]] is chained and sundered by an unlikely alliance of the Discordant and Ordered Gods.

+---

+## 2,300 B.T.

+**2,300 B.T.**

+The first dragons are summoned to Selerim by elves, who soon come to worship them as gods.

+---

+## 2,000 B.T.

+**2,000 B.T.**

+The great bronze dragon Timphiliax is slain by the human Barbanus the Slayer.
+With his dying breath, Timphiliax poisons the Verdant Dragonfields, which in time will become The Forsaken Expanse.

+This event sparks the hostilities that leads to the Generations' War between humans and elves.

+---

+## 1,200 B.T.

+**1,200 B.T.**

+Human and elf hostilities taper off after both their societies collapse from centuries of war.

+---

+## 1,000 B.T.

+**1,000 B.T.**

+The Darkwells of the Frostbore Peaks begin to erupt with water, a phenomenon that continues for 250 years.
+This floods much of the central continent of Selerim.
+Many regions that were once connected are now isolated from each other by an unnaturally cold body of water.

+---

+## 300 B.T.

+**300 B.T.**

+Dwarf holdings in Selerim are united under the kingship of [[Geblorgurin the Grand, King of the Dwarves|Geblorgurin the Grand]].

+---

+## 250 B.T.

+**250 B.T.**

+The free city of Scrimshaw is founded by the Seven Pirate Kings.

+---

+## 20 B.T.

+**20 B.T.**

+Geblorgurin forms a short-term alliance with the disparate elf and gnome factions of the Tanglewood Peninsula to defeat an invasion by the Vlorn Dynasty, a faction of drow from The Underdark.

+---

+## 0 B.T.

+**The Founding of Tiialia - 0 B.T.**

+The founding of The Kingdom of Tiialia by Geblorgurin and his human allies.

+---

+## Year 2

+**Year 2**

+Geblorgurin the Grand dies, passing on to Moradin's Forge at the age of 402.

+---

+## Year 131

+**Year 131**

+[[Galgitch, The Afterking|Galgitch]], later known as "The Afterking" founds the city of [[Mournholde]] atop the ruined necropolis of a vanquished lich.

+---

+## Year 144

+**Year 144**

+The elvish town of Mitlin is founded, the first of many new settlements on the Tanglewood Peninsula.

+---

+## Year 150

+**Year 150**

+Aggressive Tiialan expansionism leads to the Serpent Wars with the Yuan-Ti of [[Corrodreth, The Salted City|Corrodreth]].

+---

+## Year 161

+**Year 161**

+The Yuan-Ti city of Corrodreth is at last destroyed by Tiialia, marking the end of the Serpent Wars.

+---

+## Year 264

+**Year 264**

+Coronation of Tiialia's current king, Nino Esposito.